Ripples to Waves

 Curriculum

-The Ripples to Waves curriculum is designed to teach high school students in Southeast Louisiana about urban stormwater flooding and sea-level rise, two environmental issues of central relevance to their lives.
+The Ripples to Waves curriculum is designed to teach high school students in Southeast Louisiana about urban stormwater flooding, the impact of pollution on marine ecosystems, and hurricanes, three environmental issues of central relevance to lives of residents here.

 Each Ripples to Waves unit consists of approximately 9 weeks of instruction, with each lesson lasting 75 minutes.
 The units are aligned to Next Generation Science Standards and Louisiana State Science Standards.
 Ripple Effect worked with BSCS Science Learning, the original authors of OpenSciEd’s middle school curriculum, to ensure our adaptations were grounded in their instructional model.